3D Google Ads logo

 What you can reasonably expect from quality and page work

-Let’s face it: you’re not going to transform an average Quality Score into 10/10 overnight.
-Firstly, because not everything depends on you (competition exists, queries fluctuate), and secondly, because Google evaluates at the moment of the auction with signals that it doesn’t publish.
+Let’s face it: you’re not going to turn an average Google Ads Quality Score into 10/10 overnight.
+Firstly, because not everything depends on you (competition exists, queries fluctuate), and secondly, because Google evaluates at the moment of bidding with signals that it doesn’t publish.
 What we can promise, however, is movement in the right direction when the fundamentals are addressed: more queries matched with relevant ads, higher positions at identical bids, increased eligibility of extensions, a gradual drop in conversion CPC and pages that convert better.
-This is exactly the equation Google is aiming for by combining bidding and quality; and it’s the one that makes your budget more productive week after week.
+This is exactly the equation Google is aiming for by combining bidding and quality; and it’s the one that makes your Google Ads budget more productive week after week.
 Google Help

 Operational summary

-Quality Score isn’t a trophy to be collected, it’s a dashboard.
+The Google Ads Quality Score is not a trophy to be collected, it’s a dashboard.
 Working on its three components means working on what Google measures when it decides who wins the auction.
 And the landing page, often treated as a simple point of arrival, is actually your most profitable lever, as it weighs on both conversion and perceived quality.
-If you’re looking for a simple way to pay less for what you’re already getting, start here.
+If you’re looking for a simple way to pay less for what you’re already getting, start here to improve your paid search.